synergy-design-system/synergy-design-system/packages/mcp/README.md

 The MCP server is intentionally small:

-- `src/bin/start.ts` parses CLI arguments, loads optional runtime config, and starts stdio transport.
+- `src/bin/start.ts` parses CLI arguments, loads optional runtime config, resolves overrides, and starts the selected transport.
+- `src/transports/` contains the transport factory and runtime implementations for stdio and HTTP/HTTPS.
 - `src/server.ts` creates the `McpServer` instance and registers all exported tools from `src/tools/index.ts`.
 - Tool implementations in `src/tools/` call the public APIs of `@synergy-design-system/metadata` to retrieve data.
 - Utilities in `src/utilities/` handle runtime config, MCP response shaping, DaVinci migration extraction, and package migration document loading.